voidcoin/voidcoin/README.md

 ========
 A Peer-to-Peer Electronic Distribution System

-    The things of this world come from Being, and Being comes from Non-being.
+    All the things of come from Being, and Being comes from Non-being.